rakaar/paper2videoV2/artifacts/test_paper/README.md

 ## Contents

 - `pngs/` - Generated slide images in PNG format
-- `audio/` - Audio files for each slide (placeholder only, not yet generated)
+- `audio/` - Audio files for each slide in WAV format
 - `deck.md` - Marp-compatible markdown file used to generate the slides

 ## Process